Captain Underpants and the Tyrannical Retaliation of the Turbo Toilet 2000: Plot

 George convinces Harold to travel back with the suit, but they now have duplicates from that point, whom George switches off for them every other day.
-The next morning at school, they are caught by Miss Anthrope, whom George tries to convince is dreaming, but she sends the Yesterday George and Harold to the office, only to realize she has seen two versions of the boys.
+The next morning at school, they are caught by Miss Anthrope, whom George tries to convince is dreaming, but she sends them to the office.
+Yesterday, George and Harold had gone to the office, only to realize she had seen two versions of the boys.
 Fully convinced she is dreaming, she strips naked.
-The Yesterday versions warn the boys to stay away from school, but the original boys pull some pranks that make all the school's teachers become similarly crazy.
-When Mr. Krupp sees the all teachers naked, and the two Georges and Harolds, he is speechless, and starts repeatedly saying "Buh-buh-bubba-bobba-hob-hubba-hubba-wah-wah" like when he almost married Miss Ribble.
-The police eventually come, and one of the teachers pants one the officers, causing all the teachers to be arrested for indecent exposure, reckless endangerment, and pantsing the police officer, while Mr. Krupp is sent to an insane asylum.
+The Yesterday versions warn the boys to stay away from school, but the original boys pull pranks that make all the school's teachers go crazy.
+When Mr. Krupp sees all the teachers naked, and the two Georges and Harolds, he is speechless, and starts repeatedly saying "B-b-bubba bobba hob-hobba-hobba Wah-wah" like when he almost married Ms. Ribble.
+The police eventually come, and one of the teachers pants one of the officers, causing all the teachers to be arrested for indecent exposure, reckless endangerment, and pantsing the police officer, while Mr. Krupp is sent to an insane asylum.

 Two weeks having passed, the Turbo Toilet 2000 flies down to Earth, while George and Harold, disguised as Talking Toilets, convince the Turbo Toilet 2000 to break down the asylum wall.
 Over the intercom, George snaps his fingers, turning Mr. Krupp into Captain Underpants, who fights the Turbo Toilet 2000 and wins, but the Turbo Toilet 2000's giant tears of pain fall on his head.
 Mr. Krupp directs the Turbo Toilet 2000 to George and Harold's treehouse, but the Turbo Toilet 2000 swallows him whole.
 While shaking the treehouse to get the Yesterday George and Harolds out, Crackers' eggs get cracked on the floor.
 The Yesterdays discover they are pterodactyl-hamsters, who smash the Turbo Toilet 2000 while rescuing the Yesterdays.
 Mr. Krupp is arrested as a "dreaming" loon.
-As the four boys regroup, George points out all the loose ends in the story, which cause them to realise they will have to go through one last sequel, much to their dismay.
+As the four boys regroup, George points out all the loose ends in the story, which cause them to realize they will have to go through one last sequel, much to their dismay.